Palazzo Arese Borromeo: Background

 The northern wing of the palazzo was built in the 16th century by Bartolomeo il Vecchio (1508–1562).
 Giulio I Arese (1575-1627) began expansions around 1620.
 The largest parts of the palazzo were built between 1654 and 1670 by count Bartolomeo III Arese, then president of the Senate of Milan under rule of Philip IV and Charles II of Spain, turning the countryside villa into an exemplary suburban noble residence for the House of Arese.

 The palazzo is currently property of the comune of Cesano Maderno.

-The interiors of the palazzo are visitable thanks to guided tours on Saturday and Sunday.
-The park is open every day, with free entrance.
+The interiors of the palazzo are visitable thanks to guided tours, while the park is public.

 Description

 Architecture

-The residence is remains as it was built by Bartolomeo III, demonstrating his taste and cultural references.
+The residence remains as it was built by Bartolomeo III.
 The project of the palazzo must be read as part of a more complex urban planning project, with the function of giving the new nobile residence maximum visibility in the region of Cesano.

 The palazzo is in late baroque Lombard style, and is notable for its Genovese loggia, its internal court yard, and its gardens all'Italiana.
-The building has a simple but elegant quadrangular structure, flanked by service buildings that complicate the plan.
-The principle facade, characterized by its nobile sobriety, is composed of an exedra and doric pilasters.
+The building has a quadrangular structure, flanked by service buildings.
+The principle facade is composed of an exedra and doric pilasters.
 In the northern wing there is a chapel, and In the southern wing there is a tower, built upon the remains of its medieval predecessor.